sonic-net/SONiC/doc/vxlan/EVPN/EVPN_VxLAN_Multihoming.md

   - L2 NHID to Bridgeport mapping.

 <a id="339-EvpnMhOrch"></a>
 ### 3.3.9 EvpnMhOrch
 A new EvpnMhOrch class will be introduced to perform following activities,

 1. Subscribe to EVPN_MH_GLOBAL config table and set the SAI switch attribute.
-2. Subscribe to EVPN_ES_INTERFACE config table updates and maintain internal cache.
+2. Subscribe to EVPN_ETHERNET_SEGMENT config table updates and maintain internal cache.
 3. Provide set of API to check if the given acces interface is ES associated or not.
 4. Subscribe to LAG_TABLE oper status changes and trigger MAC update requests to FdbOrch.